RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/communicating-with-members.md

 ### Google Classroom: Ethan Barker (@ohdear12)

 Northshore Hacks uses Google Classroom for communication, and it's a method more and more clubs are using.
-It's espessally useful if your school uses GC for assignments, that way your club is right where students spend a good chunk of their day.
+It's especially useful if your school uses GC for assignments, that way your club is right where students spend a good chunk of their day.
 It's good for reminders, sharing files and links, and discussions.
 It also has a really nice UI (It's developed by google, what did you expect) and it's easy to use.